peidevs/Event_Resources/TalkFAQ.md

 * Note that we're encouraging "beginner level" talks, so "Intro to X" is certainly an option.
 * If still in doubt, *ask us*.
 We don't bite!
 We can help shape the talk.

+#### What's up with the issue-tracking on GitHub?

+* To spark dialogue about talks, we're using issues on [this GitHub project](https://github.com/peidevs/Event_Resources/issues).
+* (If you'd like to be in the `peidevs` organization, just contact us.
+You're absolutely invited.))
+* If you'd like to submit a talk idea, create an issue and label it as `Question`.
+* You can do the same if you are interested in topic X, but don't want to give a talk on it.
+* Vote on talks, ask questions, etc.

 #### Can you give me some example topics?

 * _Intro to X_, where X is a language, library, framework, tool, etc. We're open to beginner level talks, so "Intro to HTML 5" is perfectly reasonable.